 We recommend shoes that easily slip on and off and carry a pair of thick socks in your daypack, which you can wear to protect your feet from any rough or hot surfaces.
 The following itinerary will indicate when you need to consider this.

 Vaccinations and Your Health

-We recommend that you contact either your Doctors and Health Centre for advice on vaccinations and travel health.
-Holiday Health has a comprehensive website that you may also find useful www.holidayhealth.co.nz
+We recommend that you contact either your Doctor or local Health Centre for advice on vaccinations and travel health.
+Safetravel has a comprehensive website that you may also find useful www.safetravel.govt.nz